 The DSL records and confidentially stores information about individual children with regards to child protection concerns / cases.
 This information is only available to the DSL and Bus Stop Pre-School Management.
-This information is stored securely and safely in the office.
-The office is locked during the evenings and at weekends.
+This information is stored securely and safely in the locked filing cabinet in the Lockdown shed.
+The shed is locked during the evenings and at weekends.